arras-energy/gridlabd-old/docs/Tutorial/Geodata.md

 <div class="cell markdown">

+## System Preparation

-The following command checks the version of GridLAB-D.
+The following command checks that the version of GridLAB-D supports the `geodata` subcommand.

 </div>